top of page

 My Trailblazer/Horse Immersion camper cannot swim.
 Will they be allowed in the deep end of the pond?

 All Trailblazers and Horse Immersion must pass a swim test to swim in the deep end.
-The swim test consists of treading water for 90 seconds, then swimming to the end of the pond.
+The swim test consists of treading water for 2 minutes, then swimming to the end of the pond.
 The campers are supervised by our certified life guard as well as assistants in the water next to them while taking the test, in case they cannot complete it.
 Once campers have passed the swim test, they are allowed in the deep end for the rest of the summer.

 Does my camper have to swim?